 - free from TB – 8527 (if applied under Frequent Traveller stream)

 - notify change of personal details – 8550 (if applied under Frequent Traveller stream)

 - do medical assessment, if required – 8572 (if applied under Frequent Traveller stream)

 - must not stay for more than 12 months in any periods of 24 months – 8573 (if applied under Frequent Traveller stream)

 If you are in Australia when you apply for this visa, you may be granted a bridging visa to allow you to stay in the country until your application is finalised (click here to learn more about bridging visa).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if this visa is the best visa for you (click here to find out how an immigration lawyer or registered migration agent can help you) or click here to learn more.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if this visa is the best visa for you (click here to find out how an immigration lawyer or registered migration agent can help you) or click here to learn more.

 041 222 4020 or WeChat: AUDvisa